Addressing some common objections to generalized noncontextuality: Other common objections

 But the type of indistinguishability described here is not sufficient for inferring operational equivalence, and so the thought experiment does not constitute an example of preparation contextuality.

-In other words, the thought experiment only seems to undermine the notion of noncontextuality if one forgets that operational equivalences are defined relative to the set of all measurements that are possible in principle {\em by the lights of the physical theory one is assuming}.
+In other words, the thought experiment only gives the appearance of undermining the notion of noncontextuality {\em if} one forgets that operational equivalences are defined relative to the set of all measurements that are possible in principle {\em by the lights of the physical theory one is assuming}.
 In Newtonian mechanics, the pair of preparations in the thought experiment are not, in fact, operationally equivalent.
-This is because, by the lights of Newtonian mechanics, there is nothing forbidding a measurement that divides the set of all microstates of a gas distributed throughout the box into those that can arise from the evolution of a microstate wherein the gas was localized on the left of the barrier, and those that can arise from the evolution of a microstate wherein the gas was localized on the right of the barrier.
+This is because, by the lights of Newtonian mechanics, there is nothing forbidding a measurement that determines the exact microstate of the gas---the positions and momenta of each individual particle in the gas.
+One could then uniquely determine whether the microstate at the final time arose from time evolution of a microstate at the initial time wherein the gas started in the left compartment or from one wherein the gas started in the right compartment.
 Such a measurement is obviously an incredible technical challenge, but it is not ruled out by the lights of the physical theory being assumed.
 Indistinguishability relative to macroscopic thermodynamic properties or relative to measurements that are technologically feasible at the present day is {\em simply not relevant} to assessments of operational equivalence.
+Rather, all that matters is operational equivalence relative to the measurements that are possible in principle by the lights of the physical theory under consideration.

-In short, the objection considered here---that the notion of generalized noncontextuality is undermined by the fact that technological capabilities dictate whether two laboratory procedures are distinguishable or not---simply misunderstands the notion of operational equivalence.
+In short, the objection considered here---that the notion of generalized noncontextuality is undermined by the fact that technological capabilities dictate whether in practice two laboratory procedures are distinguishable or not---simply misunderstands the notion of operational equivalence.
 For further discussion of this point, see Ref.~\cite{Leibniz} and Sec.
 II of Ref.~\cite{catani2022reply}.

 Of course, if one wishes to assess directly from experimental data whether {\em nature} admits of a noncontextual model or not, then one cannot assume the correctness of any particular operational theory.